 But in the Toulousain of southern France there was that which needed unique and most meticulous treatment-the Albigeois was infected with a heresy which was as a peccant humour in the body of the Catholic Church.
-And the jury of history should be swayed, in pronouncing its verdict upon the Lord Innocent, by a consideration of his treatment of the Albigensians not less than by the evidence adduced in regard to his other activities.
+And the jury of history should be swayed, in pronouncing its verdict upon the Lord Innocent, by a considera-

-Was he a blood-bibbing butcher, who urged on his minions of the Inquisition to slaughter, torment, outrage, peaceful nonconformists who disdained the doctrines of a bloated corrupt opulent Erastian Establishment?
-Was he the sagacious shepherd who cut out from His healthy flock the hopelessly diseased sheep, whose contagion threatened wholesale disaster?
-Or was he merely the man in authority, the philosophic ruler, acting impersonally for the greatest good of the greatest number?
+Was He a blood-bibbing butcher, Who urged on His minions of the Inquisition to slaughter, torment, outrage, peaceful nonconformists who disdained the doctrines of a bloated corrupt opulent Erastian Establishment?
+Was He the sagacious shepherd Who cut out from His healthy flock the hopelessly diseased sheep, whose contagion threatened wholesale disaster?
+Or was He merely the man in authority, the philosophic ruler, acting impersonally for the greatest good of the greatest number?

-As Bishop of The Catholic Church, the Lord Innocent was certainly responsible for Her integrity: in the maintenance of which he had certain rules to guide him.
+As Bishop of The Catholic Church, the Lord Innocent was certainly responsible for Her integrity: in the maintenance of which He had certain rules to guide Him.
 We may or may not approve of these rules-we may or may not interpret them all alike:-but rules as plainly uncompromising as "He who is not with Me is against Me" (if we are not to close our ears and neglect them) do not admit of diverse interpretations.